Submissions

 General Submission Guidance

-All submissions should include an Abstract (150-200 words), 5-6 Keywords, Author Bios (100 words), and Acknowledgements.
+All submissions unless otherwise noted should include an Abstract (150-200 words), 5-6 Keywords, Author Bios (100 words), and Acknowledgements.
+Please add the bio information to your user profile in OJS.

 If the article contains illustrations (drawings, photographs, images), please create each illustration in a separate file and zip all files together.
 Illustrations should be saved at 300 dpi or better in EPS, TIFF, PSD, GIF, or JPG format.

 Submissions should conform to the Programmatic Perspectives Style Guide.
 For items not addressed in the guide, please refer to the latest publication of the APA.
-Please note: Programmatic Perspectives include authors’ first names in the References and in the first in-text citation.
+Please note: Programmatic Perspectives includes authors’ first names in the References and in the first in-text citation.

 Submission Types